Data Model and Hierarchy

 Bugs represent defects, failures or issues found during testing or coming from production and can exist independently, be linked to a User Story or a Feature.

 There are also Requests which represent incoming requirements, questions or ideas from external users, and may be used for ideation management or project intake.
-Requests allow to communicate with individuals who don’t have access to Targetprocess, and manage related work items once a request is processed.
+Requests allow communicating with individuals who don’t have access to Targetprocess and manage related work items once a request is processed.

 Impediments represent anything that keeps teams from getting work done.
 It may also represent potential risks that may affect delivery.

 Custom relations can be created between work items, representing dependencies, blockers, duplicates and other relations between items.

 Work entities organized into a hierarchy gives you the ability to track the progress of higher level entities (such as portfolio epics) based on the progress of lower level entities (such as features and user stories).

 People are represented by Users in Targetprocess and can be organized into Teams.

 Teams can be cross-functional or can be organized around some specific area or component.
 A person can belong to several teams.

 Users can be assigned to work on multiple projects.
 Assignment to a project gives a person access to data in it.